Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Our Immigration experts can review the job offer you hold to verify whether it meets the criteria for the Critical Skills Employment Permit.
 If they determine that you are eligible for it, they will help you complete your application to the highest standard.

-What is the application process for the Critical Skills Employment Permit?
+Application process for Ireland Critical Skills Employment Permit

-There are three main steps in the application process for the Critical Skills Employment Permit.
+There are three main steps in the application process for the Ireland Critical Skills Employment Permit.

 First, you need to complete the application form online using the Employment Permits Online System.
 There you have to provide details regarding your skills and qualifications and your proposed employment in Ireland.
 You have to state the date of your intended arrival and the remuneration that you will be receiving.